Dead Space: Extraction: Setting and characters

 Dead Space: Extraction takes place in the year 2508, centuries after humanity narrowly escaped extinction due to resource depletion by "cracking" planets to extract their resources in a three-year process.
 The events of Extraction play out prior to the events of Dead Space, and in parallel to the prequel comic and the tie-in movie Dead Space: Downfall.
-During the second year of an illegal mining operation on the planet Aegis VII funded by the Unitology religious movement, the colonists discover a monolith-like artifact they identify as a Marker, an object sacred to the Unitologists' beliefs.
-In reality, the Marker is a copy of an alien object that triggers the destruction of both the colony and the associated planet cracking ship USG Ishimura using reanimated mutated corpses referred to as "Necromorphs".
+During the second year of an illegal mining operation on the planet Aegis VII funded by the Church of Unitology, the colonists discover a monolith-like artifact they identify as a Marker, an object sacred to the Unitologists' beliefs.
+In reality, the Marker is a copy of an alien object that triggers the destruction of both the colony and the associated mining ship USG Ishimura using reanimated mutated corpses referred to as "Necromorphs".

 The game follows several characters as they escape the Aegis VII colony onto the Ishimura.
-They are colony detective Nathan McNeill; Ishimura soldier Gabe Weller who is less affected by the Marker; Lexine Murdoch, a colony resident can likewise resist the Marker's influence and softens its impact on those close to her; Warren Eckhardt, an executive from the Ishimura; and Ishimura doctor Karen Hollwell.
+They are colony detective Nathan McNeill; Ishimura soldier Gabe Weller, who is less affected by the Marker; Lexine Murdoch, a colony resident who can likewise resist the Marker's influence and softens its impact on those close to her; Warren Eckhardt, an executive from the Ishimura; and Ishimura doctor Karen Hollwell.
 The opening section follows Sam Caldwell, an Aegis VII miner.
 Nicole Brennan, a central character from Dead Space, appears as a supporting character.